cortylal/Dataiku_US_census_analysis/README.md

 * predictive accuracy of "<50k" = 99%
 * predictive accuracy of ">50k" = 37.9%

-The accuracies are roughly the same, but we can spot a little improvement on the prediction of the ">50k" class, which is a good thing!
+The accuracy are roughly the same, but we can spot a little improvement on the prediction of the ">50k" class, which is a good thing!

 To finish, we must not forget that the “simplest” possible model that would always predict that an input is saving less than $50k per year (as it is the dominant class) would have had an accuracy of 93,8% on this test set (There are only 6186 entities which save more than $50k a year, out of 99762 total records).